Families: What to Know

 Showing self-care and self-compassion is one of the most important and most overlooked ways for family members to support their loved ones in recovery.
 Being around a strong support network of people who value themselves and take care of their physical, emotional, and spiritual health will set a positive example and reinforce the lessons your loved one has learned in therapy.

-• Understand the difference between supporting and enabling: Search online or ask your own therapist for resources to understand enabling and codependent relationships so you can learn to support your loved one in a way that encourages them to mature emotionally and maintain their independence.
+• Understand the difference between supporting and enabling: Search online or ask your own therapist for resources to understand enabling and co-dependent relationships, so you can learn to support your loved one in a way that encourages them to mature emotionally and maintain their independence.

 • Learn to set healthy boundaries: Supporting your loved one in recovery should never put you or your family in emotional or financial distress or physical danger.
 Learning to live without constant support and supervision is part of your loved one’s recovery journey.
 It’s OK to say “no!”

 Be sure to find local meetings and support groups for people just like you who understand what you’re going through.
-The groups below all offer meetings in Orange County and throughout Southern California and are a valuable part of the discharge and support process for alumni of Laguna Treatment Hospital.
+The groups below all offer meetings in Orange County and throughout Southern California and are a valuable part of the discharge and support process for alumni of Laguna Treatment Center.

 • Al-Anon helps support family members and friends of alcoholics.